 Mount Hood dominates the Cascade skyline from Portland, Oregon.
 (Photo: Robert DuVernet/Wikimedia Commons)

 At more than 500,000 years old, Mount Hood is a moody volcano, following centuries of frequent eruptions with quiet periods that have lasted a few centuries to more than 10,000 years.
 It last erupted in the 1790s, a few years before Lewis and Clark reached the Pacific Northwest — the remaining lahars in 1806 led them to call the Columbia River "Quicksand River" — but its eruptions tend to be less explosive than nearby Mount St. Helens.
 Oregon's tallest peak has produced many debris avalanches of various sizes throughout its history, the largest of which removed the mountain's summit and big chunks of its flanks, forming huge lahars that flowed down the Columbia River.

 The USGS identifies two past eruptions at Mount Hood that offer perspective on future eruptions.
 During one that occurred about 100,000 years ago, the volcano's summit and north flank collapsed, forming a lahar that swept down the Hood River valley and was still 400 feet deep at the river's mouth, where the town of Hood River now stands.
 The lahar continued north, crossing the Columbia River and surging up the White Salmon River valley in Washington state.

-Editor's Note: This article has been updated from its original version, which first appeared April 2, 2009.
+Editor's note: This article has been updated since it was originally published in April 2009.